GuikangZhong/CSCD58_NAT/README.md

 IP_INT       aux_int       aux_ext          type
 -----------------------------------------------------------
 ```
-Note on the top of the log, a mapping was created for the TCP transmission with the aux_ext 1024 again, which means 1024 was released along with the clean of a mapping from above command. <br>
+Note on the top of the log, a mapping was created for the TCP transmission with the same aux_ext number 1024 again, which means the number 1024 was released along with the clean of mapping from above execution. <br>
 After the close TCP sessions, the connection's state changed to CLOSED.
 Since there is no vlaid (valid menas non-closed and non-timeout) connention in the mapping, the mapping got cleaned.<br>
-The last line of the log can verify that the mapping was indead cleaned.<br>
+The last two lines of the log can verify that the mapping was indead cleaned.<br>